dadhi/LempTest/README.md

 The solution is supposed to be build and tested in VSCode.

 - Download LeMP zip, unzip it to some folder and add the folder path to Environment PATH variable.
 Open any terminal and check that "lemp.exe --help" returns something meaningful.
+- Add the folder `.nupkg` as a local MuGet package source: `dotnet nuget add source full\path\to\.nupkg --name Local`
-- Go to "LempDotnetTool" project folder and compile it via `dotnet build` - this will produce the NuGet package with dotnet CLI tool in solution ".nupkg" folder
+- Go to "LempDotnetTool" project folder and compile it via `dotnet build`.
+This will produce the LempDotnetTool package in `.nupkg` wrapping the "LeMP.exe".
+It is done to simplify installing the LeMP together with the CompileTimeDI package.
-- Add the the folder with package to the NuGet sources: `dotnet nuget add source "full\path\.nupkg" --name Local`
-- Go back to solution folder and built it `dotnet build`
+- Go back to solution folder and built it with `dotnet build`

 ## CompileTimeDI

-File `CompileTimeDI.ecs` contains the DI library prototype supporting both compile-time and runtime registration.
+CompileTimeDI is the .NET Standard 2.0 project with the DI implementation contained in a single `CompileTimeDI.ecs`.

-The compile-time registrations supposed to be done by User in `ServiceRegistrations.ecs.include` file.
+The project also contains the `ServiceRegistrations.ecs.include` file which is supposed to be edited by DI user.

-The generation happens when you `dotnet build` the CompileTimeDI project or the whole solution, and result code can be found in `CompileTimeDI.Generated.cs` file.
-Check the compilation errors to find if something goes off in generation.
-Check the generated file to find how your registrations are come to life.

-CompileTimeDI is packaged to the content-only NuGet package (it is hard).
-****
+The latter is included into former, then everything is processed by LeMP macro processor at compile-time and the output is stored in `CompileTimeDI.Generated.cs` file.
+Invoke the `dotnet build` to run the processing.

+When build in the Release configuration `dotnet build -c Release`, the project is packaged into the content-only NuGet package ([yes, you can do this](https://medium.com/@attilah/source-code-only-nuget-packages-8f34a8fb4738)) and can be found in the ".nupkg" folder.

 ## AspNetCoreSample

-AspNetCoreSample is an example of consuming application of CompileTimeDI package.
+AspNetCoreSample is the .NET Core 3. example application consuming the CompileTimeDI package.
+So it installs the "CompileTimeDI" package from the Local feed (together with LempDotnetTool) and specifies some test service registrations from the AnotherLib project.

 ## References

-- Content-based only package in csproj not in nuspec https://medium.com/@attilah/source-code-only-nuget-packages-8f34a8fb4738
+- Content-based only package in csproj not in nuspec: https://medium.com/@attilah/source-code-only-nuget-packages-8f34a8fb4738
 - Publishing T4 files as part of NuGet package http://diegogiacomelli.com.br/deploying-a-t4-template-with-dotnet-pack/
 - LeMP C# code-generation similar to T4 https://github.com/qwertie/ecsharp/issues/112